 Technology Center of DuPage features a quarter million square foot campus, state-of-the-art technology, and up-to-date skills instruction used in today’s high-demand careers.
 Tuition and bus transportation are covered by the participating partner high school districts through a combination of local, state, and federal funding (Perkins Act).
 Some districts charge students a fee to enroll, otherwise, the only cost to the student is a modest class fee for books and necessary supplies.

 Offered in morning and afternoon sessions five days a week, each Technology Center program allows students to learn at their own pace through a hands-on, individualized learning plan based on goal achievement.
 Through their respective programs, students use field-specific mathematics, science reasoning, language arts, and technology in real world applications.
 TCD programs include training in the career pathway clusters listed below:

 - Law, Public Safety, Corrections & Security

 - Transportation & Logistics

-Employability skills (attendance, cooperation, initiative, dependability, teamwork, and safety/sanitation/accuracy) are half of the student’s grade at Technology Center of DuPage.
+TCD academic curricula are aligned with Illinois Learning Standards.
+Employability skills (attendance, cooperation, initiative, dependability, teamwork, and safety/sanitation/accuracy) are as important as occupational and academic skills at TCD.
 Workplace skills such as résumé writing, interviewing, business correspondence, and portfolio development are also an important part of each program’s curriculum.

-Through Technology Center programs, students also have the opportunity to earn transferable, college credit; prepare for industry, state, or national licensing and certification exams; qualify for apprenticeships; or earn scholarships and grants toward college.
-Over the past four years, TCD seniors were awarded over $1 million in scholarships.
+Through Technology Center programs, students have the opportunity to earn transferable college credit; prepare for industry, state, or national licensing and certification exams; qualify for apprenticeships; or earn scholarships and grants toward college.
+Over the past four years, TCD seniors were awarded over $1.5 million in scholarships.